Equality and diversity

 Differences in identity affect the prosperity and cohesion of all communities.
 Social mobility, migration and other socio-economic factors affect all councils.

 Diversity is also about creating a culture of working practices that recognise, respect, value and harness differences for the benefit of the organisation and individual.

 Our Equality and Diversity Strategy (PDF 337.6KB) demonstrates our commitment as community leaders, service providers and as an employer to ensure that equality and diversity is at the heart of all that we do, for local people, our employees, our partners, and the community at large.

-It sets out our overall approach, audits our progress over the last 4 years and includes our objectives and plan of action for the next 3 years (2013 to 2016).
+It sets out our overall approach, audits our progress and includes the objectives and plan of action on which we are currently working.